 “Get out!
 Get out!
 Get out!”
 Pete screams.
 He’s throwing his hands around, grabbing at pants and shirts and bras and skirts, whatever clothes he can throw at us – in vain.

-We just stand there, unable to move – me for my own reasons, the rest of them captivated by this seemingly anomalous student-teacher sexual relationship because they think it only happens on the news, but there’s one happening right in front of them, us, now and nobody knows what to do.
+But we just stand there, unable to move – me for my own reasons, the rest of them captivated by this seemingly anomalous student-teacher sexual relationship because they think it only happens on the news, but there’s one happening right in front of them, us, now.
+And nobody knows what to do.

-Ms. Benevo rushes past.
-We slide out of the way.
+Ms. Benevo’s not about to wait for us to figure it out.
+She rushes past us, and we slide out of the way.
 Each of the girls has a disgusted, protective look on her face.
 Pete follows, his face lobster red, his eyes chary.

 The bathroom door slams shut.